Maximising Thermal Mass with Bare Concrete Walls or solid concrete plastered and tiled.

-If you are tempted by the recent series "The World's Most Extraordinary Homes"; or the recent publicity following the refurbishment of the brutalist South Bank Centre in London; or my argument you should maximise thermal mass - you might deliberately have concrete walls inside and your insulation envelope outside.
+If you are tempted by the recent series "The World's Most Extraordinary Homes"; or the recent publicity following the refurbishment of the brutalist South Bank Centre in London; or my argument you should maximise thermal mass, then you might deliberately have concrete walls inside and your insulation envelope outside.

 Over the years only a couple of my clients buried their electrics in the concrete.
 Look carefully at these images for any sign of electrics, as well as making your mind up if you like the idea.

 These first images are all of the refurbished South Bank Centre including a few ideas exhibited inside by school children.